shane0/buddhism/docs/mind_seal.md

 ## 1 Cultivators should thus abide and subdue their minds

+The threefold enlightenment is comprised of self-enlightenment, enlightening others, and perfect enlightenment.

+### bring forth awareness that all appearances are illusory

+> What does it mean to bring forth awareness when perceiving objects?
+>> It means that whenever we make contact with the sense objects, immediately bring forth our intrinsic awareness and see through them with the teaching stated in The Diamond Sutra, "all appearances are illusory"' Give rise to this awareness and bring the mind back [from the objects of perception|"-this is the mind-ground ( L Itt xin-di) practice.

+### abide in nothing

+> What does it mean to "abide in nothing whatsoever?"
+>> It means that our six senses-eyes, ears, nose, tongue, body, and mind—do not abide in or cling to the six sense objects of form, sound, smell, taste, touch, and dharmas.
+Here, abiding in the sense objects means to have attachment.
+For example, when we see something attractive before us, most of us cannot help but look at or touch it —this is called "having abidance" (i.e., having attachment).
+When we do not crave for or dwell on anything, that is to have no-abidance (i.e., no-attachment), and our mind then becomes settled.

+### Anuttara-samyak-sambodhi

+> Anuttara-samyak-sambodhi (Skt.)
+>> 1 # 3 BE#E#|.
+Anuttara means unsurpassed; samyak-sambodhi means right and comprehen- sive understanding, specifically, complete enlightenment.
+Anuttara- samyak-sambodhi or unsurpassed complete enlightenment is the state of a buddha.

 ## 2 Cultivators should abide in nothing to give rise to the mind

 ## 3 All appearances are illusory